 The Federal Communications Commission (FCC) generates millions of documents regarding its regulation of television, radio, telecommunications, satellite and cable, but much of that information was not always readily accessible to the public nor easily understood.

 As the FCC’s geographic information officer, Michael Byrne helped change this landscape, creating online maps and presenting data in ways that have made enormous amounts of information instantly available to consumers, citizen-activists and policymakers, and provided the business community with facts to make more informed commercial decisions.

 Byrne’s signature accomplishment is the National Broadband Map, an interactive and searchable online map showing broadband availability nationwide, in many cases in block-by-block detail.
 The data, based on more than 25 million records gathered from each state and updated every six months, allows consumers to search by address to find the fastest Internet service provider to serve their homes.

 The map, created in cooperation with the National Telecommunications and Information Administration, offers many ways to utilize the data, allowing comparisons of different regions of the country, viewing data for a single provider or showing gaps in service.
 Many national statistics also are available.
-Since it was launched in 2011, the map has drawn more than 1.3 million unique visitors, 6.25 million page views and an average of 6 million search requests per week.
+Since its launch in 2011 through Summer 2014, the map has drawn more than 1.5 million unique visitors, and more than 7 million page views.

 Byrne also created online maps showing the available geographic locations for starting low-power FM radio stations; visualizations of international call volume; the locations of proposed new cellphone tower construction; maps with data down to the Census block showing availability of spectrum to be auctioned off by the FCC; and maps displaying where federal aid has been awarded to create broadband availability to schools and health care providers in rural and urban areas.